-|Permitted content||Phrasing content|
+|Permitted content||Phrasing content.|

 |Tag omission||None, both the starting and ending tag are mandatory.|

-|Permitted parents||Any element that can contain phrasing content|
+|Permitted parents||Any element that accepts phrasing content.|

 |Permitted ARIA roles||Any|

-supat the same time and you need to use MathML to produce both a superscript and a subscript next to the chemical symbol of an element, representing its atomic number and its nuclear number.
+supat the same time: you need to use MathML to produce both a superscript and a subscript next to the chemical symbol of an element, representing its atomic number and its nuclear number.

 - The CSS